Your Child’s Visual Health Matters

 That eye contact is possibly one of the greatest moments a new parent will experience.
 From then on, your child’s vision gets stronger with each passing day.

 Fun fact: during the first week of life, babies actually don’t see much detail!
 Their first view of the world is indistinct and only in various shades of grey.
-It’s only when they are about two months old that babies start recognizing their parents visually.
+It’s only when they are about two months old that babies start recognising their parents visually.

 Clear vision plays an absolute critical role in their development, ability to learn, and overall health.
 As your child’s fiercest advocate, you undoubtedly want them to thrive.
 This guide will help you understand the milestones of your infant’s vision and how you can further support the natural visual development of your child.